stacks-network/gaia/deploy/setup_linux.md

-# Setup a local GAIA hub with docker-compose on Linux
+# Setup a local GAIA hub in Linux

 Steps to setup a GAIA hub on a Linux server (fresh install).
 This example is using Debian, but should work on any Linux distribution.
+It uses docker compose in the backgroud.

 This configuration will setup the following 4 docker containers: